The Years (Woolf novel): 1910

 "...an English spring day, bright enough, but a purple cloud behind the hill might mean rain."

 Rose, forty, visits her cousins Maggie and Sara (or Sally), who are living together in a cheap apartment.
 Rose takes Sara to one of Eleanor's philanthropic meetings.
 Martin also comes, and so does their glamorous cousin Kitty Lasswade, now nearing fifty.
 After the meeting Kitty visits the opera.
 That evening at dinner Maggie and Sara hear the cry go up that King Edward VII is dead.

 1911

 "The sun was rising.
 Very slowly it came up over the horizon shaking out light."

-The chapter begins with a brief glimpse of the south of France, where Maggie has married a Frenchman named Réné (or Renny) and is already expecting a baby.
+The chapter begins with a brief glimpse of the south of France, where Maggie has married a Frenchman named René (or Renny) and is already expecting a baby.
 In England Colonel Pargiter has died and the family's old house is shut up for sale.
 Eleanor visits her brother Morris and Celia, who have a teenaged son and daughter named North and Peggy (another son, Charles, is mentioned in a later section).
 Also visiting is Sir William Whatney, one of spinster Eleanor's few youthful flirtations.
 There is gossip that Rose has been arrested for throwing a brick (this was a time of Suffragette protests).